Click "Play" to Listed the Article

 Mice are good climbers as they are chewers.
 This is because much of their nesting and foraging habits require chewing and climbing.
 Also, they need to gnaw on material since their incisors keep growing.
 Mice are capable of chewing up small holes until they can fit through.
 Make sure you inspect your shed regularly and seal up any holes that could be potential entry points.

 It’s obvious that we use our sheds for stacking up and storing whatever we do not immediately need.
 Meaning there is all manner of things stored in the shed, from electrical appliances, tools, equipment to pet food.
 However, if you want these stored items to be in good shape for use in the future, it’s important they are stored right.
 If you have to store fibres and fabrics or cushion foam, ensure that they are tightly sealed in hard containers.
 If you have old newspapers or cardboard lying in your shed, they act as potential chewable that can be used to make nesting material.
 Consider removing them from your sed or any other part of your property.
 If you have to keep them, store them in a sealed container.

 Hire an Exterminator

 This is perhaps the most effective way to get rid of mice from your shed during winter.
-A professional mice exterminator in Toronto will inspect your shed to determine all the entry points.
-They will get rid of the mice and mouse proof your shed to ensure you don’t encounter this problem again.
+Our professional exterminator Toronto will inspect your shed to determine all the entry points.
+They will get rid of the mice and mouse-proof your shed to ensure you don’t encounter this problem again.
 Keeping your shed pest free will guarantee your stored items are safe from pest damage.